rondlite/reaction-docs/website/versioned_docs/version-v1.3.0/installation.md

 reaction <command> [options]

 Commands:
-  init      Create a new Reaction app (will create a new folder) config    Get/set config values run       Start Reaction in development mode debug     Start Reaction in debug mode test      Run integration or unit tests pull      Pull Reaction updates from Github and install NPM packages update    Update Atmosphere and NPM packages up        Update Atmosphere and NPM packages reset     Reset the database and (optionally) delete build files plugins   Manage your Reaction plugins styles    Manage your Reaction styles (css, less, stylus, scss) build     Build a production Docker image register  Register an account with Reaction login     Login to Reaction whoami    Check which account you are logged in as keys      Manage your SSH keys apps      Manage your apps deployments
+  init      Create a new Demandpp (will create a new folder) config    Get/set config values run       Start Demandn development mode debug     Start Demandn debug mode test      Run integration or unit tests pull      Pull Demandpdates from Github and install NPM packages update    Update Atmosphere and NPM packages up        Update Atmosphere and NPM packages reset     Reset the database and (optionally) delete build files plugins   Manage your Demandlugins styles    Manage your Demandtyles (css, less, stylus, scss) build     Build a production Docker image register  Register an account with Demand login     Login to Demand whoami    Check which account you are logged in as keys      Manage your SSH keys apps      Manage your apps deployments